timeamolnar/tamaslang.github.io/_posts/2015-02-16-rest-devtools-introduction.md

 title: Developer Tools for Spring based Rest applications
 ---

-As I have been developing Spring based applications for a while now and I realised that I have a bunch of common classes and solutions which I reusing across multiple projects.
+I have been developing Spring based applications for a while now and I realised that I have a bunch of common classes and solutions I keep reusing across multiple projects.
 For these common things I created a library, named <strong>rest-devtools</strong>.
 Find it on <a href="https://github.com/tamaslang/rest-devtools" target="_blank">github</a>